 There has been raised concerns over the independence of the commission, given that of eight interim members, the President appoints one and all current judges were appointed by President Maumoon Abdul Gayoom under the previous constitution, of them two were appointed to the commission.

 The Supreme Court of Maldives is headed by a Chief Justice, who is the head of judiciary.
-Right now at an interim stage the President appointed 5 judges, who were approved by the Parliament.
+Right now at a interim stage the President appointed 5 judges, who was approved by the Parliament.
 The interim court will sit until a new permanent Supreme Court is nominated under the constitution.
-Underneath the Supreme Court sit a High Court and a Trial court.
-The constitution requires uneven number rulings in the High Court of Maldives, therefore three justices are appointed.
+Underneath the Supreme Court a High Court and a Trial court.
+The constitution requires an uneven number rulings in the High Court of Maldives, therefore three justice is appointed.
 Any verdict there must be reached by a majority, but must also include a 'minority report'.

 As part of the newly independent judiciary a Prosecutor General is appointed, who is responsible for initiating court proceedings on behalf of the government, will oversee how investigations are being conducted and have a say in criminal prosecutions, duties previously held by the Attorney General.
 Also has the power to order investigations, monitor detentions, lodge appeals and review existing cases.
 The Prosecutor General of Maldives is appointed by the President and has to be approved by the Parliament.

 The Maldives have, in cooperation with the United Nations Development Programme (UNDP), undertaken to write the world's first Muslim criminal code.
 This project would formalize the proceedings of criminal justice in this tiny nation to one of the most comprehensive modern criminal codes in the world.
 The code has been written and awaits action by the parliament.